dfarrell07/wcbench/README.md

 20 seconds remaining
 10 seconds remaining
 0 seconds remaining
-Installing telnet, as it's required for issuing ODL config.
-Issuing `dropAllPacketsRpc on` command via telnet to localhost:2400 Trying ::1...
+Issuing `dropAllPacketsRpc on` command via Karaf shell to localhost:8101
-Connected to localhost.
-Escape character is '^]'.
-osgi> dropAllPacketsRpc on
+Warning: Permanently added '[localhost]:8101' (DSA) to the list of known hosts.
+Authenticated with partial success.
+Password authentication
-DropAllFlows transitions to on osgi> Connection closed by foreign host.
+DropAllFlows transitions to on
 ```

 Here's an example of running a two minute CBench test against OpenDaylight: